tytydraco/yessleep/out/Youve_never_been_here_before.md

 The memories of Cassie and my imagined home stayed as well.
 However, when I tried to find the building again later, I couldn't.

 I researched online for hours until I finally found him.
 Matteo Gerrard had disappeared five years ago on his way to a job interview.
 He was only 20 then.
-As I looked further into it I found that he had disappeared once before that when he went to a festival.
+As I looked further into it I found that he had disappeared once before after he went to a festival.
 He was gone for a week when he suddenly came back to his parents out of nowhere.

 I can only imagine what happened then.
 They probably thought he'd taken too many drugs or that he was going through a psychotic episode.